|**These are clickable page links**|

 it's a 25A charger, then that's what it puts into the battery, continuously, until the battery doesn't want/need to take any more......This is real here is how it works...

-Please note both the ePOWER chargers by Enerdrive, and the CTEK brand are very good and reliable chargers, though both have different case types, the CTEK units are a bit more robust for tossing around in the dirt and don't mind a bit of sand and rain etc, while the ePOWER units are better suited for permanent mounting away from excessive dust and moisture.
+Please note both the ePOWER chargers by Enerdrive, and the CTEK brand are very good and reliable chargers, though both have different case types, the CTEK units are built a bit more for tossing around in the dirt and don't mind a bit of sand and rain etc, while the ePOWER units are little more civilized and better suited for permanent mounting away from excessive dust and moisture.